-Work Load: An average of two three-hour meetings per case; number of cases or regulation such that review by this committee is merited.
+Work Load: An average of two three-hour meetings per case; number of cases

+The Hearing Committee is one of the options under the University Judicial System available for case referral by the Office of Student Services or at the request of the student when she/he is charged with a serious violation of a University policy or regulation such that review by this committee is merited.
 Such violations involve the incidents of misconduct and breaches of University policy and those acts which are incongruent or inconsistent with accepted standards of morality and manners of the University and in society at large.
 These infractions shall also include behavior which places the student, any member of the Xavier community, or any other individual in jeopardy or danger of any magnitude.
 This committee shall make decisions regarding the student's (or students') continued presence and level of participation in the University's academic and social life.